Kentucky Eminent Domain Attorneys

 What Should Landowners Do After Receiving An Eminent Domain Notice In Kentucky?

 Landowners who receive notice that their land is to be acquired by eminent domain often feel blindsided by the news.
-Yet the government may have spent years researching and planning the seizure of the land.
-For this reason, it’s important to act quickly once they are notified.
-Landowners don’t have much time to act, so the sooner they do, the more likely they are to have the results of the eminent domain case turn out in their favor.
+Yet the government may have spent years researching and planning the land seizure.
+It seems unfair, but it’s important for the property owner to act quickly when they are notified of the action.
+The sooner they do, the more likely they are to have the results of the eminent domain case turn out in their favor.

 While most landowners will not be able to stop the government from taking their land, they can take steps to increase the compensation and benefits they receive.
 Here’s how to go about it: